kope-ops/FormIt-Context-Plugin/README.md

 # Want to develop this plugin?

-This repo includes the source code to this Plugin and users a free to clone/fork from this repository.
-For more info about how to develop your own plugin, please refer: primer link
+This repo includes the source code to this Plugin and users are welcome to clone/fork from this repository.
+For more info about how to develop your own plugin, please refer to the [primer](link)!